-Vitamin C is an important nutrient that our body needs for our immune system to work at its peak.
+Vitamin C is an essential nutrient that our body needs for our immune system to work at its peak.

 Even without supplementation, you can get enough of it by eating the right amounts of fruits and vegetables.

-It’s pretty hard to overdose in vitamin C just by consuming fruits and veggies.
+It’s pretty hard to overdose on vitamin C just by consuming fruits and veggies.

-However there are instances when taking too high a dosage in supplement for can be harmful to our health.
+However, there are instances when taking too high a dosage in supplement form can be harmful to our health.

 1. Consuming too much vitamin C may cause digestive issues